An effective ginseng protection program begins with observing the Integrated Pest Management (IPM) process:

 There is no hard and fast rule for spraying ginseng.
 The crop can receive 30 or more applications a year, most of which are fungicide applications.
 Tip: Monitoring the small plants inside the canopy is a good indicator of overall garden health.

-Table 1 lists products available for use in Ontario.
+The following lists products available for use in Ontario at the time this article was published.
 The application target varies for each product, depending on the pest or disease the applicator wishes to control.
 As such, the application volume should reflect the location of the intended target.
 For example, a foliar-and-stem application should achieve consistent coverage of all leaf surfaces without incurring run-off.
 An application intended to reach the crown through the straw will require some run-off down the plant stem, and should require a higher volume than a foliar-and-stem application.
 However, applications for diseases like Rhizoctonia generally take place early in the season before the canopy closes, and higher volumes may not be required to achieve root coverage.
 In order to know how much is required for optimal coverage, read on.

 |Pest||Product Name||Application Target||Application Volume|